mozilla/bigquery-etl/docs/reference/schema_includes.md

 - `field_names`: Optional list of fields to include (either top-level columns, or nested fields if `parent_field` is specified).
 - `exclude_field_names`: Optional list of fields to exclude (either top-level columns, or nested fields if `parent_field` is specified).
 - `field_replacements`: Optional list of field definitions that will be used in place of the associated field definitions found in the include (matched by field name).
+  - Tip: include tags can be also used in this list.

 #### Examples:
 ```yaml